ManifoldScholar/manifold-docs/_docs/projects/accounts/users.md

 | Reader          | —                  | —      | —       | —        | —         | —                            |

 <small>
-<sup>a</sup>Access to RUD functions is not inherent to the role but provided through the “Can modify the project” permission, which will be toggled on by default to the role.
+<sup>a</sup>Access to RUD functions is not inherent to the role but provided through the “Can Modify the Project” permission, which will be toggled on by default to the role.
 <sup>b</sup>Access to the Author Dashboard is not inherent to any role.
-Only Readers who have the “Is a project author” permission toggled on will be able to access the dashboard.
+Only Readers who have the “Is a Project Author” permission toggled on will be able to access the dashboard.
 </small>